Schallbert/QR-codengrave/readme.md

 but special care has to be taken to get the machining time as low as possible.

 ## Disclaimer
-This application outputs instruction for real-world machinery that does actually do things in the physical world.
-Although I created this software with all due care, I cannot take any responsibility for how and for what this software is used.
+This software is provided to users as-is.
+Although I created this application with all due care, created unit tests, and tested its output code on my own machine, I cannot take any responsibility for how and for what this software is used.

+*WARNING*

+This application outputs `G-code` instructions for real machinery that does actually do things in the physical world.
 Of course there might be bugs that potentially crashes your machine or worse.
+I do not take liability for work accidents, system failures, equipment breakdown, loss of production, flow disturbances or other negative effects that may be caused by the code this application generates.

+*NOTE*

-It is your liability to carefully check the outputs of this software and to make sure that it does not cause any harm.
+It is the machine operator's responsibility to carefully review the output `G-code` of this application, and to make sure that it works as intended without causing any harm.

 ## Usage

-### Install
+### Installation
-I'm planning on providing a pyinstaller single-file application via Github Actions.
-This can simple be downloaded and executed.
+Download the latest release (button on the panel on the right).
+It provides a `.zip` file containing the application and all related files.
+Start the application by double-clicking `QR-codengrave.exe`.

+Alternatively, clone the repository and run from within your favourite python interpreter.

 ### QR-Code
 Once running, just enter the text for the QR-code you want to have engraved.
 Press `Create Qr`.
 For drawing I used the (slow) turtle provided with tkinter, so you can optionally skip this by pressing `Stop Draw`.

 ### Tool selection
-Then add or select the tool
-you want to use for engraving.
+Then add or select the tool you want to use for engraving.
 The QR-code's workpiece size directly depends on tool tip diameter.
 The tool list is persisted so no data is lost on application restart.

 ### Engrave parameters